Note: This FAQ is from many years ago. Information may not be current.

 You say you’re a writer.
 Are you published?

-But for many writers, this is our least favorite question.
-Writers today have a wide variety of ways to make a living, and to get their work out, without going through a large publishing house (I didn’t).
-If you really want to get to know a writer, ask, “What are you working on right now?
+However, for many writers, this is our least favorite question.
+If you really want to get to know a writer, ask, “What are you working on right now?”

 Can you teach me how to write/edit/market/publish my own book?